binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/installation.md

     * [x] **Docker engine** `>= 20.x.y`

 !!! warning "Docker daemon doesn't seem to be responding"
-    If you are using Docker Desktop on macOS 12.5 or above, make sure to choose osxfs (legacy) as your file sharing implementation.
+    If you are using Docker Desktop on macOS 12.5 or above, right click on your Docker Desktop task bar icon, then “Settings …“, under “General” , make sure to choose osxfs (legacy) as your file sharing implementation.
-    Otherwise leverage will have issues creating containers.

 ###Install Pip